01. What Is Immunotherapy?

 Immune Checkpoint Inhibitors

 Immune checkpoint inhibitors are a type of monoclonal antibody.
 They allow the immune system to recognize and attack cancer cells.
-The FDA has approved the checkpoint inhibitor combination Opdivo + Yervoy for inoperable pleural mesothelioma.
+The checkpoint inhibitor duo of Opdivo + Yervoy has FDA approval for treating inoperable pleural mesothelioma.

-Currently, the duo of Opdivo and Yervoy has FDA approval as a first-line treatment for some types of mesothelioma.
+The tactic of immune checkpoint blockade has worked well in mesothelioma studies.
 In a clinical trial, Opdivo + Yervoy achieved a median survival of 18.1 months.
 Study patients also experienced improved quality of life with Opdivo + Yervoy versus chemotherapy.
 Other checkpoint inhibitors are the subject of ongoing clinical trials.

 Monoclonal Antibodies